JessePrince/OmniMol-Rebuttal/reviewer_UEAu.md

 ## Section 1: Comparison results of RDKit and ours

-> As demonstrated in table below, our model outperforms RDKit in predicting key properties such as LogP and Complexity, further validating the benefits of our multi-task learning approach.
+> The inclusion of certain regression tasks that can also be performed by RDKit serves to achieve a more generalizable representation space, as outlined in our paper.
+By training the model on multiple regression tasks, we aim to enhance its ability to leverage shared patterns across tasks, thereby improving overall performance.
+As demonstrated in table below, our model outperforms RDKit in predicting key properties such as LogP and Complexity, further validating the benefits of our multi-task learning approach.

 | Property    | MAE (RDKit) | Ours  |
 |-------------|-------------|-------|